 Page speed and Uptime are the most important factors you need to consider when choosing a web host.

 Nobody likes a slow website.
 Even a 1-second delay can hurt your conversions by 7%.
-In addition, Google continues to emphasize speed in their algorithms.
+In addition, Google continues to emphasize the speed in their algorithms.

 Similarly, uptime is also important because your visitors expect your site to be available around the clock.